-During crisis periods or times of severe symptoms, hospitalization may be necessary to ensure safety, proper nutrition, adequate sleep, and basic personal care and cleanliness.
+During crisis periods or times of severe symptoms, hospitalization may be necessary to ensure safety, proper nutrition, adequate sleep and basic personal care.

 For adults with schizoaffective disorder who do not respond to psychotherapy or medications, electroconvulsive therapy (ECT) may be considered.

 Schizoaffective disorder requires ongoing treatment and support.
 People with schizoaffective disorder can benefit from:

 - Learning about the disorder.
 Education about schizoaffective disorder may help the person stick to the treatment plan.
 Education can also help friends and family understand the disorder and be more compassionate.

 - Paying attention to warning signs.
 Identify things that may trigger symptoms or interfere with carrying out daily activities.
 Make a plan for what to do if symptoms return.
 Contact the doctor or therapist if needed to prevent the situation from worsening.

 - Joining a support group.
 Support groups can help make connections with others facing similar challenges.
 Support groups may also help family and friends cope.